March 31, 2020

 Additional skeletal abnormalities may also occur including underdevelopment or absence of the other bone of the forearm, the ulna.
 Sometimes the long bone of the upper arm (humerus), which extends from the shoulder to the elbow, may be underdeveloped.
 In some cases, the shoulder girdle may also be underdeveloped and affected individuals may have reduced upper body strength.
 In severe cases, the arms may be missing and the hands may be joined to the trunk by small, irregularly-shaped bone (phocomelia).

-In some cases, the lower limbs may be involved.
+In some patients, the lower limbs may be involved.
 The severity may range from barely noticeable changes to significant malformations.
-Affected individuals may exhibit abnormalities of the knees including a loose kneecap that does not slide properly within its groove (patellar subluxation) and can potentially slide completely out of the socket (dislocate), absence of the knee cap (patella) or, in rare cases, the bones of the knees may be fused together.
+Affected individuals may exhibit abnormalities of the knees including a loose kneecap that does not slide properly within its groove (patellar subluxation) and can potentially slide completely out of the socket (dislocate), absence of the knee cap (patella) or, rarely, the bones of the knees may be fused together.
 Dislocation of the hip, in which the head of the long bone of the upper leg (femur) does not fit properly into its socket in the hip, may also occur.
 Additional lower limb abnormalities often occur including improper inward rotation of the long bones of the legs (femoral and tibial torsion), bowing of the legs, and abnormalities affecting the feet and toes.
 Lower limb abnormalities can potentially affect the ability to walk (mobility).
-In most cases, individuals with severe involvement of the upper limbs are more likely to have abnormalities of the lower limbs.
+Most individuals with severe involvement of the upper limbs are more likely to have abnormalities of the lower limbs.

 In addition, cow’s milk intolerance or allergy has frequently been reported in association with TAR syndrome.
-In such cases, introduction of cow’s milk to the diet may precipitate thrombocytopenic, eosinophilic, and/or “leukemoid” episodes (see above).
+In these children, introduction of cow’s milk to the diet may precipitate thrombocytopenic, eosinophilic, and/or “leukemoid” episodes (see above).
 Cow’s milk intolerance can also cause a variety of gastrointestinal symptoms including nausea, vomiting, diarrhea, and failure to gain weight and grow at the expected rate (failure to thrive).

 Approximately one third of affected infants also have structural malformations of the heart (congenital heart defects).
 Such cardiac defects may include an abnormal opening in the fibrous partition (septum) that divides the upper chambers of the heart (atrial septal defect) or a malformation known as tetralogy of Fallot.
 The latter describes a combination of heart defects, including abnormal narrowing (stenosis) of the opening between the pulmonary artery (which carries blood to the lungs) and the lower right chamber (ventricle) of the heart, an abnormal opening in the partition between the lower chambers of the heart (ventricular septal defect); displacement of the major artery that transports oxygen-rich blood to most of the body (i.e., aorta); and enlargement of the right ventricle (hypertrophy).